dicebear/dicebear/apps/docs/pages/styles/slice/index.md

 ---
 title: Slice – Avatar Style
 description: >
-  Create Slice avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free abstract avatar generator that cuts a silhouette into shifted horizontal bands.
+Create Slice avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---